The vast, surreal desert landscape of Wadi Rum Jordan in the Middle East has been featured in a lot of famous Hollywood

 First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Wadi Rum, or if you’d rather do all of it with a vetted tour company, there are options for that.

 There are a number of high rated companies offering prearranged day tours to the Wadi Rum desert in Jordan, with pickup and dropoff included.
 Some of these are package tours that also include Petra Jordan.

 If you’d rather make your own arrangements and do everything yourself (which is ultimately cheaper), then that’s covered next.

 How To Get To Wadi Rum

-There’s no airport at Wadi Rum, so international flights to Jordan will generally go to Queen Alia International Airport (AMM) in Amman.
+There is no airport at Wadi Rum, so international flights to Jordan will generally go to Queen Alia International Airport (AMM) in Amman.
 You can shop for flights to Amman at Skyscanner.

 Once you arrive in Jordan, you can then make the journey to Wadi Rum by rental car, private taxi, or bus (recommended).

 🔸 From Amman